ElizaGulbe/SemanticLinkExtraction/readme.md

 1. Higher-level hypernyms: those not falling under direct hypernyms;
 2. Random negative examples
-3. Embedding vectors that have a close Eucledian distance but do not have an existing recorded relationship in the dataset
+3. Embedding vectors that have a close Euclidian distance but do not have an existing recorded relationship in the dataset
 4. Unrelated senses of related words.
 5. Similar/also/antonyms/holonyms - already recorded examples from different relation types that do not fall under the definition of hypernym or synonym